Ahsome/NIMA-Notes/Med Notes/Diseases/Endrocrinology/Diabetic Ketoacidosis (DKA).md

 Diabetic ketoacidosis (DKA) is a medical emergency requiring specialist care, and should generally be managed in hospital.
 DKA is characterised by dehydration, hyperglycaemia, polyuria, polydipsia and tachypnoea.

-DKA occurs mainly in patients with type 1 diabetes.
+DKA occurs mainly in patients with [[Diabetes Mellitus#Type I DM]].
 However, it is also seen in patients with type 2 diabetes, particularly patients taking sodium-glucose co-transporter 2 (SGLT2) inhibitors, when DKA may occur without hyperglycaemia.

 **DKA diagnostic criteria:**
 -  ==Hyperglycaemia – BGL > 11mmol/L== (BUT CAN BE NORMAL)